 Milkweed Seed Germination

 To get a jumpstart on summer, we like to germinate our milkweed seeds indoors before planting them outside after the last frost date.
 Why start so early?
-Because some varieties of milkweed, like A. physocarpa, can take four to five months to reach maturity.
-By starting seed indoors, we avoid having to buy expensive, nursery grown plants with limited selection and possible exposure to pesticides.
-Today’s blog covers simple techniques you can use to quickly and easily germinate Common Milkweed (Asclepias syriaca), Tropical Milkweed (Asclepias curassavica) and Hairy Balls Milkweed (Asclepias physocarpa).
+Because we forgot to plant seeds outside in the late fall!
+The advantage of growing your own milkweed is to avoid having to buy expensive, nursery grown plants with limited selection and possible exposure to pesticides.
+And, you can grow native varieties that are not widely available for purchase.
+Today’s blog covers simple techniques you can use to quickly and easily germinate Common Milkweed (Asclepias syriaca) and other natives that require cold moist startification.
 Visit our store to see the types of seeds we have in stock.

 Tropical milkweed growing in a large container.

-For timing our plantings, we plan back from our zone’s last frost date, allowing for twelve weeks total, which breaks down as follows: two weeks for stratification (detailed below), two weeks for germination, and 6-8 weeks of growing time before transplanting out.
+For timing our plantings, we plan back from our zone’s last frost date, allowing for twelve weeks total, which breaks down as follows: 4 weeks for stratification (detailed below), one week for germination, and 6-8 weeks of growing time before transplanting out.
 We are in zone 7 with a typical last frost date of May 1st, so we start the indoor planting process in February.

 Fresh cut Hairy Balls milkweed being displayed in a container.